atc0005/go-teams-notify/adaptivecard/goals.md

 1. Create new Message
 1. Create new Card
 1. Create new Container [initial Container]
+1. Create new TextBlock element, set `style` to `heading` [cfg.MessageTitle]
+1. Set TextBlock.Text to user-specified Title text
-1. Create new TextBlock element
+1. Create new TextBlock element [cfg.MessageText]
 1. Set TextBlock.Text to user-specified text
 1. Add TextBlock to Container
 1. Add Container to Card Body